delapuente/gitincouples/bob.md

 You have realized you don't need to change your branch a bit because git has guessed how to merge your changes.
 This does not always happend but it's good when it does!

 Please, update your `master` branch again.
+No clues this time.